Paajt/To-Do-List/README.md

 * Check completed tasks when clicked on.
 * Delete tasks with a trash can icon.
 * Task counter that updates when tasks are added, completed or removed.
+* Task completed counter that updates when tasks are completed or uncompleted again.

 #### Work in progress:
 * Add tasks with 'Enter' key instead of button click.